MennoMekes/IFC-Shared-Parameters-IfcExtra.txt/README.md

 # IFC-Shared-Parameters-IfcExtra.txt
-Extra Ifc parameters for naming and Classification Rooms and Areas to IfcZones
+Extra Ifc parameters for naming and Classifying Rooms and Areas to IfcZones

 in this Shared Parameter file for Revit you will find: